joeynmt/joeynmt/README.md

   $ python -m joeynmt translate configs/transformer_small.yaml
   ```
   You'll be prompted to type an input sentence.
 Joey NMT will then translate with the
-  model specified in `--ckpt` or the config file.
+  model specified in the config file.

   > :bulb: **Tip**
   > Interactive `translate` mode doesn't work with Multi-GPU.